Wall Stud Calculator

 What should I double-check before trusting the answer?

-This is a rough material count.
-Headers, jack studs, king studs, fire blocking, sheathing, bracing, loads, treated plates, and code rules need a real framing plan.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+This is a rough material count for a simple straight wall.
+Headers, jack studs, king studs, cripple studs, fire blocking, sheathing, bracing, loads, metal-stud gauge, treated plates, and code rules need a real framing plan.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 What does on-center spacing mean?